PowerShell/xRemoteDesktopSessionHost/README.md

 * Changes to xRDServer
   * Changed resouce key from Server alone to Role + Server.
     This allows the resource to be used multiple times for different roles on the same server.
 (Issue #62)
+* Changes to xRDRemoteApp
+  * Fix xRDRemoteApp Test-TargetResource to not test PowerShell common parameters

 ### 1.9.0.0